Post Summary: Fun Tanzania Facts to Know!

 29.)
 Tanzania has the same national anthem as South Africa and Zimbabwe.

+This is one of those interesting Tanzania facts that is easy to forget.
 Not many countries in the world get to share the distinction of having the same national anthem as two other countries, but Tanzania is one of them.
 The anthem in question, “Nkosi Sikelel’ iAfrika” (“God Bless Africa”), was a Xhosa anthem; a pan-African liberation song composed by Enoch Sontonga.
 The Swahili version for Tanzania is called “Mungu Ibariki Afrika.”
 South Africa adopted it as recently as 1997.

 30.)
 Tanzania’s national dish is porridge.

-Lastly, a food-based fact – and yes, it’s porridge.
+Lastly, a food-based Tanzania fact – and yes, it’s porridge.
 Kind of.
 Simple and made with millet, maize or sorghum flour, ugali is a very modest national dish.
 It’s basically a sort of porridge: flour poured into boiling water, stirring till it makes, well, porridge.
 Cassava flour is more common among the Maasai, however.

 So there you have a few facts about Tanzania – did you learn something new?